 A few notes about this report of the data:

-- This report represents early results and includes demographic data as well as hike, medication and symptom data.
+- This report represents includes demographic as well as hike, medication and symptom data.

 - The data has not been completely scrubbed of spurious responses.